Telesphore-Uwabera/BAG/README.md

 ## Author

-Telesphore Uwabera is the author of this website.
+Telesphore Uwabera is the author of this page.

 For any inquiries or additional information, please contact Telesphore Uwabera at [telesphore@email.com](mailto:telesphore91073@email.com).